 It’s a combination of development and operations.
 Traditionally in software development, the people who were responsible for creating the software, the coders and programmers, were functionally isolated from the rest of the company.

-People came up with ideas for what they wanted the software to do, with no idea of whether it was feasible or not, and the job of executing that vision went to the coding team, with no real interaction between the operations team and the technical staff.
+People came up with ideas for what they wanted the software to do, with no idea of whether it was feasible or not.
+The job of executing that vision went to the coding team, with no real interaction between the operations team and the technical staff.

-DevOps requires a skill set of respect and collaboration so that a whole team can work together to envision and design the software that helps a company operate in peak form.
+DevOps requires a skill set of collaboration so that a whole team can work together to envision and design the software that helps a company operate effectively.
 In other words, marketing, concept, and programming are no longer isolated zones.

-We now live in an age where remote work and even collaboration with new vendors, clients, and partners no longer requires necessarily living in the same city or even country.
-To get the most efficient, cost-effective solutions, businesses must think outside of the conventional means, such as opening physical facilities and paying for full-time staff.
+We now live in an age where remote work and collaboration with new vendors, clients, and partners no longer require being in the same city or even country.
+To get the most efficient, cost-effective solutions, businesses must now think outside of the conventional means, such as physical facilities and full-time staff.

 Businesses need leaders who can find and manage digital solutions.
-Keep yourself up to date on ways to maximize efficiency.
-Your company may benefit from storing files in a hybrid cloud system for redundancy and security, or from hiring remotely for certain specialized or more menial tasks.
-Develop an understanding of the digital solutions that could improve your company.
+For example, your company may benefit from storing files in a hybrid cloud system for security, or from implementing a tool that HR or team managers can use to increase employee engagement.
+Develop an understanding of the digital solutions that could improve communications and efficiencies within your company.

-All of this is made possible by machine learning.
-Understanding the processes behind machine learning or even being able to identify ways automation could improve your company's operations is an excellent place to start.
+All of this is made possible by Artificial Intelligence (AI), Machine Learning (ML), and Robotic Process Automation (RPA).
+Understanding the processes behind each or even identifying ways automation could improve your company's operations is an excellent place to start.

-Businesses should focus on cultivating the skills to develop machine learning software, on acquiring the staff who can, or partnering with companies that specialize in this rapidly growing sector of the business world.
+Businesses should focus on cultivating the skills to develop AI, ML, and RPA software, acquire the staff who can, or partner with companies that specialize in this rapidly growing sector of the business world.